ssgilg/transcription_aws/README.md

     Observations
     -when introducing a simple vocab improvment is not noticeble in good quality audio

--CUSTOM LANGUAGE MODELS
+- Custom language models

  Train a model with context and tuning data

-    context: Information related to the topics in the audio
+-context: Information related to the topics in the audio

-    tuning: transcriptions of audios with events similar to what you want to transcribe
+-tuning: transcriptions of audios with events similar to what you want to transcribe

 aws suggests:

     -We recommend using at least 100k and at most 10M words of running text.
     -We recommend each plain text file contain 200,000 words or more, but not exceeding 1GB in overall file size.